 With those who have endometriosis, the tissue still functions as it should.
-However, during menstruation, there is nowhere for the tissue to exit the body, thus it becomes trapped.
+However, during menstruation, there is nowhere for the endometrial tissue that is outside of the uterus to go to exit the body, and thus it becomes trapped.

 This disorder can become worse when surrounding tissue becomes irritated, creating scar tissue and adhesions, causing pelvic tissue and organs to stick to each other.
 If this happens, there is potential to induce bouts of intense pain, especially during one’s period (dysmenorrhea).

 What Are the Symptoms of Endometriosis?

 Excessive bleeding during and in between menstrual periods